-- (i) The child's testimony would be relevant and material; - (ii) The best interests of the child would be served by permitting the videotape deposition; - (iii) A potential physical or psychological harm to the child is likely to occur if the child is required to testify which would effectively render the child incapable to testify at the trial; and - (iv) The defendant or his legal counsel has the opportunity to be present and to cross-examine the child at the videotape deposition.
+- (i) The child's testimony would be relevant and material; - (ii) The best interests of the child would be served by permitting the videotape deposition; - (iii) A potential physical or psychological harm to the child is likely to occur if the child is required to testify which would effectively render the child incapable to testify at the trial; and

+(iv) The defendant or his legal counsel has the opportunity to be present and to cross-examine the child at the videotape deposition.

-11 Pursuant to Wyo.
+14 Pursuant to Wyo.
 Stat.
 Ann. § 7-11-408(c),

+(ii) The defendant's legal counsel will have reasonable opportunity to confer with his client before and at any time during the videotape deposition; and

+(iii) The defendant will have opportunity to view and hear the proceedings while being taken.

-- (e) A videotape deposition may be admitted at trial in lieu of the direct testimony of the child, if the judge finds, after hearing, that: - (i) The visual and sound qualities of the videotape are satisfactory; - (ii) The videotape is not misleading; - (iii) All portions of the videotape that have been ruled inadmissible have been deleted; and - (iv) A potential physical or psychological harm to the child is likely to occur if the child is required to testify which would effectively render the child incapable to testify at the trial.
+(e) A videotape deposition may be admitted at trial in lieu of the direct testimony of the child, if the judge finds, after hearing, that:

+(i) The visual and sound qualities of the videotape are satisfactory;

+(ii) The videotape is not misleading;

+(iii) All portions of the videotape that have been ruled inadmissible have been deleted; and testify which would effectively render the child incapable to testify at the trial.

+(iv) A potential physical or psychological harm to the child is likely to occur if the child is required to